-Who can run??? – You must have minimally completed within the last year:
+Who can run??? – You must have minimally completed The Cats Tail in any previous year or within the last year:

 1) A legitimate marathon distance or greater race (no fat-ass or other unorganized events) in under 4 hours (or under 6 hours for a trail marathon)

 2) The Escarpment Trail race within the 6 hour cut-off.

 3) An ultra distance trail race within twice the time as the winner.

 4) Another race that you think qualifies you to run 26+ miles of rugged Catskill trails with 7000+ feet of elevation gain in a reasonable time that will not have us out looking for you when it gets dark.

 Start time and cut-offs – We will begin shuttling people from the finish to the start around 6 am or so.
 The race will start at 7 am.
 We will be utilizing a wave start, groups of 15 runners, each 5 minutes apart.
 We anticipate all runners to be on the trail no later than 7:30 am.
 The only easy place to drop from the race is at the Winnesook Club at mile 9.5.
 We will enforce a 11 o’clock cut-off there (3.5 hours ~ 2.7 mph ~ 22:13 min/mile).
 If you can’t keep this pace on the “easy” part of the course, you will not make the 10 hr time limit for the whole course.
 If you get injured along any part of the trail, there will be sweeps following the last runner that can assist you in returning to civilization.
 Keep in mind, they could take quite some time reaching you especially if you are up front.